Grace Lee Whitney: Personal life and death

 "...Well, I had the sexual assault from someone at Desilu, which I found out later was done by a lot of producers (during that era).
 It was before the sexual assault law came into being.
 I was one of the ones that was a victim.
 I was fired from the show, but I found later that it was in the works before the assault.
 I'd been blaming the assault for most of my life, until ... when I got sober."

 Several years later, following a trip to Israel, Whitney became a born again Christian.
 In a 1995 issue of TV Guide Whitney described her road to recovery with her new-found faith:

 I committed my life to Jesus and began to journey back.
 The high I looked for in drugs and alcohol I eventually found in Jesus Christ....

 Many people think they can be totally recovered from addictions if they have Jesus Christ.
 They think that is going to make them new and take away their addictions.
 I really do not think that is possible.
 I think God has taken away my alcoholism today.
 He has taken away my addictions today.
 But I have to start new every day.
 I have to start the 12 steps every day.
 I have to commit my life to him every day.

 Whitney dedicated the remainder of her life to helping others overcome addiction and was a leading worker with others in Alcoholics Anonymous.
 She has spoken in churches, organizations, prisons and media conventions.
-She moved to Coarsegold, California in 1993 to be close to her son Jonathan, also a Christian and she "continued her fellowship work in Fresno and Madera counties."
+She moved to Coarsegold, California in 1993 to be close to a son, also a Christian, and she "continued her fellowship work in Fresno and Madera counties."

 Whitney died of natural causes at her home in Coarsegold on May 1, 2015, at age 85.

-Jonathan Dweck said his mother wanted to be known more as a survivor of addiction than as a Star Trek cast member.
+One of her sons said his mother wanted to be known more as a survivor of addiction than as a Star Trek cast member.